 *Note: Some field trip locations may have additional costs.
 Please refer to the Field Trip Options.
 Buses are not provided; however, some funding may be available.
 Please call 310-393-6149 x108 for more information.

 The professional development teacher workshops are a required component of the Key to the Sea program.
 Every teacher who is participating in the field trip must attend a workshop (or be Veteran/Year3+).
 During the workshop, you will be given a multi-disciplinary standards-aligned curriculum guide as well as supplies to implement lessons back in the classroom.
 Teachers find the workshops fun and inspiring – and we serve lunch!

 - For K-5 teachers participating in Key to the Sea for the first time.

 - Topics: watersheds, local marine life, marine conservation, & more.

 - Includes: a supply-filled tote bag and curriculum guide!

-- For K-5 teachers who completed Workshop I & did Key to the Sea last year.
+- For K-5 teachers who completed Workshop I & participated in a Key to the Sea field trip last year.

 - Topics: Waves and tides, habitats, plastics in the ocean & more.

 - Includes: “Make-and-take” teaching tools, curriculum guide, & t-shirt!

 Once you have completed Workshop I and Workshop II, there are no further workshops to attend in order to have a Key to the Sea field trip.